TimothyDing/Web3Bench/README.md

     - If you want to parse the csv files in another directory, you can use the option `--datadir` to specify the directory.
   - The script will export the sum of the data to the summary.csv file by default.
     - If you want to export the sum of the data to another csv file, you can use the option `--exportcsv` to specify the name of the exported csv file.
-  - The script will not export the data to the MySQL database by default.
+  - The script will not export the data to the database by default.
-    - If you want to export the data to the MySQL database, you can use the option `--exportdb` to specify the value of the option.
+    - If you want to export the data to the database, you can use the option `--exportdb` to specify the value of the option.
 The value of `--exportdb` can be `sum` or `all`.
+    - Use the `--dbtype` option to specify the database type: `mysql`, `tidb`, or `postgres` (default: `mysql`).
-      - `sum`: export the sum of the data to the MySQL database.
+      - `sum`: export the sum of the data to the database.
         - The sum results will be stored in `summary.csv` file and the `sum_table` table in the database you specified in the script `parse.py`.

             ```sql